HangfireIO/Hangfire.Azure.ServiceBusQueue/readme.md

 with HangFire.SqlServer job storage implementation.
 All job data is saved to SQL Azure database, but job queues use Service Bus Queue.

+**Note:** This is pre-alpha version, that has not been ever tested.
+Please, use it with care :)

 Installation
 -------------